App Development

 These experiments may require broader stakeholder participation and thoughtful facilitation of the exercises described.
 Again, WillowTree’s strategists can support such efforts.

-6. Thoughtfully explore generative AI
+6. Thoughtfully explore AI

-It’s no surprise generative AI made this list, right?
-At this stage of the hype cycle, exploring genAI correlates with a brand’s appetite for learning and experimentation.
-Your brand may or may not have an immediate application for genAI, but it’s worth getting clarity and alignment on this issue with your team.
+It’s no surprise generative and agentic AI made this list, right?
+Exploring AI correlates with a brand’s appetite for learning and experimentation.
+Your brand may or may not have an immediate application for AI, but it’s worth getting clarity and alignment on this issue with your team.
 Spend extra cycles exploring your options, and give yourself the freedom to imagine how you might leverage this technology, even in far-fetched ways.

 1. Identify 10 user goals in your app (purchase a product, stream a video, etc.).

-2. With a multidisciplinary team to fuel creative thinking, ideate “How might we use genAI to help a user achieve (goal #1)?”
+2. With a multidisciplinary team to fuel creative thinking, ideate “How might we use genAI to help a user achieve goal #1?”

 3. Jot down the prospective genAI solutions.